wasm-rs/cargo-metadata/README.md

 # Supported targets (default: `[]`)
 targets = ["wasm32-unknown-unknown"]

-# Flags that are required in order for the crate to work on any WebAssembly target
+# Features that are required in order for the crate to work on any WebAssembly target
-# ALL `required-feature-flags` should be specified in order for the crate to work on all WebAssembly targets (AND condition)
+# ALL `required-features` should be specified in order for the crate to work on all WebAssembly targets (AND condition)
 # (default: `[]`)
-required-feature-flags = ["wasm"]
+required-features = ["wasm"]

-# Flags that WILL NOT work on any WebAssembly target (might not compile, pass test or
+# Features that WILL NOT work on any WebAssembly target (might not compile, pass test or
 # function correctly)
-# ANY `excluded-feature-flags` should be avoided in order for the crate to work properly on all WebAssembly targets (OR condition)
+# ANY `excluded-features` should be avoided in order for the crate to work properly on all WebAssembly targets (OR condition)
 # (default: `[]`)
-excluded-feature-flags = ["server"]
+excluded-features = ["server"]

 # This allows to specify fine-grained indication of readiness per target
 [package.metadata.wasm.rs.target.'wasm32-unknown-unknown']